One should seek rehab for alcoholism when addicted to alcohol and wish to stay sober.

 - When you start experiencing tolerance, you need to drink increasing amounts of alcohol to achieve the desired effects of alcohol.

 - When you experience alcohol withdrawal symptoms, such as restlessness, shakiness, sweating, nausea, seizures, a racing heart, and hallucinations, after attempting to cut back or stop the drinking.

 If you meet two or three of these symptoms, then you have Mild AUD; if you meet four or five symptoms, then you have Moderate AUD, while more than six means you have severe AUD.

 What are the main stages of rehab and recovery?

-There are four main stages of alcohol recovery, but these will not work without giving the process enough time, effort, support, and willpower.
+There are four main stages of alcohol recovery, but these will not work without giving the ongoing process enough time, effort, support, and willpower.

 Stage One: Initiation Stage

 Denial and ambivalent attitudes will be your worst enemies in the beginning.
-At this point, the goal is to help you decide whether you are willing to participate in the rehab programme actively or not.
+At this point, the goal is to help you decide whether you are willing to participate in the primary treatment rehab programme actively or not.